mtryggvason/travel-app/README.md

 ## Data

 The app contains duplicate entries, since I wanted the list to be scrollable.
-The first three destinations contains different details such as yearly visitors since I thought it might be usefule for user testing.
+The first three destinations contains different details such as yearly visitors since I thought it might be useful for user testing.

 ## Next Steps